willianantunes/tic-tac-toe-csharp-playground/README.md

 If you look at the [PositionDecider class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/c78d68642bced98161bbbfaffb8f8d871ffbc506/src/Core/Business/PositionDecider.cs#L13), you'll notice that I simply choose a random available position from the list.
 During the tests, I used an even simpler version ([CustomPositionDecider class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/157dc10375a19e0aa00bf209b27227b4fbdf560f/tests/Support/CustomPositionDecider.cs#L7)) that merely select the first item from the ordered list.
 I could create a test that asserts a winning game with three movements only (7, 8, and 9) on a 3x3 board with this approach (see it in [this test in GameServiceITests class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/ca91927d303706b65611ab9c5628945f70f9fdd8/tests/TicTacToeCSharpPlayground/Core/Services/GameServiceITests.cs#L203-L250)).

-## Load testing
+## Performance testing

-The test plan [jmeter-test-plan.jmx](./tests/LoadTesting/jmeter-test-plan.jmx) can be opened with JMeter 5.4.1.
+The test plan [jmeter-test-plan.jmx](./tests/PerformanceTesting/jmeter-test-plan.jmx) can be opened with JMeter 5.4.1.
 The `Thread Group` basically has the following configurations:

 ![JMeter Thread Group Configuration](docs/ttt-jmeter-thread-group.png)